 Paul Neverbickas is a filmmaker from Lithuania with a big passion for action sports, camping, and wilderness.
 For him, film has a purpose.
 A video should inspire people to go outside.

-A Nordic Skater reveals us a little bit about this unusual sport.
+A Nordic Skater reveals us a little bit about one unusual sport.
 The main protagonist, Per Soller, is a photographer who found passion in skating on frozen lakes and fjords already ten years ago.
-We are invited to the region of Oslo to watch what it's like to skate in wilderness.
+We are invited to the region of Oslo to watch what it’s like to skate in wilderness.